 The five start-ups chosen for Springboard’s second incubator program are:

 Vegan snack and protein bar brand Blake’s Seed Based; BRAMI, producer of lupini-based snacks; Ka-Pop!
-Ancient inGRAINed Snack Co., which produces sorghum-based vegan popped snacks; cold-pressed almond juice brand Origin Almond; and plant-based yogurt alternative maker Tiny Giants.
+Ancient inGRAINed Snack Co., which produces sorghum-based vegan popped snacks; and cold-pressed almond juice brand Origin Almond.

 “We had an incredibly competitive group of applicants,” said Kelly Reinke, Springboard incubator lead.
 “All five companies in our second incubator class offer delicious products that cater to the better-for-you offerings consumers are demanding.
 Springboard exists to help shape the future of food, and we are confident our next class does just that.”